pjcozzi/Articles/RTR/GraphicsResearch/README.md

 I interleave reading with implementation.
 Reading deepens my understanding to help me code, and coding deepens my understanding to help me read.

 If you have the luxury of no other outside work, you might start the morning coding without even checking email, then check email after lunch, and then spend the afternoon reading so you have fresh ideas for coding the next morning.
 You'll quickly have more ideas than time.
-Choose carefully and keep a backlog.
-Often, when I go back at look at a backlog, I am happy that I didn't spend time on many of the ideas that, in retrospect, would not have been as impactful.
+Choose carefully and keep a record of those not yet examined.
+Often, when I go back at look at my notes, I am happy that I didn't spend time on many of the ideas that, in retrospect, would not have been as impactful.

 ### Reach out